PlanterApp/planter_blog/content/posts/store-seeds/index.md

 In this article, we’ll delve into tips and tricks to store your seeds properly so they last as long as possible.

-## Seed Storage Containers and Organization
+## Seed storage containers and organization

 If your seeds came in packets from the seed company, it’s best to keep them in their packets as they usually contain a wealth of information that you can refer back to the next time you want to grow those seeds.
 It’s helpful to use a paperclip or alligator clip to hold seed packets shut as it’s easy for small seeds to escape and get mixed up if the packet is just folded shut.
 Most seed packets have a ‘Packed On’ or ‘Sell By’ date on them that can give you an indication of how old the seeds are, but if you don’t see this information be sure to label the packet with the year that you purchased the seeds.